sanger-tol/gda/README.md

 ### Using GDA Singularity image

 As an alternative to using conda to install the dependencies for GDA, it is also possible to read the dependencies from a Singularity image.
-A Singularity image file with the dependencies for GDA has been deposited at `/lustre/scratch118/infgen/team133/ea10/gda_singularity_image/gda_singularity.simg`.
+Below are the paths to Singularity image files.
+File for the `master` branch of the GDA GitLab repository:
+`/lustre/scratch118/infgen/team133/ea10/gda_singularity_image/20210818_gda_master.simg`
+File for the `develop` branch of the GDA GitLab repository:
+`/lustre/scratch118/infgen/team133/ea10/gda_singularity_image/gda_singularity.simg`

-On the Sanger farm, Singularity can be started from the farm module:
+On the Sanger farm, Singularity and Nextflow can be loaded from the farm modules:

 `module load ISG/singularity/3.6.4`
+`module load nextflow/21.04.1-5556`

 If you wish to use the GDA Singularity image, you should provide the path to the image with the `--singularity_image_path` option of the `gda` wrapper script.
+It is recommended to add the directory where the `gda` wrapper script is located to PATH.
+`export PATH=$PATH:`(insert path to the directory with the gda wrapper script here)

-This is an example command for extracting genomic features using Singularity:
+This is an example command for extracting genomic features using Singularity, assuming the `gda` wrapper script file is in PATH:

 `bsub -n12 -R"span[hosts=1]" -M10000 -R 'select[mem>10000] rusage[mem=10000]' -o gda_test.o -e gda_test.e "gda extract_genomic_features --threads 12 --pipeline_run_folder gda_pipeline_run gda/test_data/PlasmoDB-49_Pfalciparum3D7_Genome.fasta --singularity_image_path /lustre/scratch118/infgen/team133/ea10/gda_singularity_image/gda_singularity.simg"`